 The fees for Leg Spider Veins are published on the website.
-You will see that the fee is “per session” or “per block of three sessions.
+You will see that the fee is “per session”.

 Each area of leg spider veins may require up to 3 treatments separated by an interval of at least 6-12 weeks.

 There are no particular do’s and dont’s.
 This is a walk-in, walk-out treatment.

 After treatment by injection, the veins may look worse before they look better.
 They may become lumpy and tender as part of the healing process, and this is helped by rubbing the area with an anti-inflammatory such as Ibuprofen gel.